|

 research plan draft

-Page history last edited by Ashley Nivison 9 years ago
+Page history last edited by Ashley Nivison 9 years, 9 months ago

 A proposal to Blight Busters to improve their community outreach, participation, improvement on their webpage and online presence, help them to be a more well rounded organization.
 The problem with Blight Busters is that there is a lack of information and organization.
 By creating a feasibility plan, we will propose ways to organization B.B. and increase awareness of how to get involved.
 We want to see improvements in the city, we want to contribute to an establishment that’s already making a difference therefore we’re proposing a way to help with reorganization, we can include this in a recommendation section.
 Our goals would be to: